garfix/mondriaanimatie/doc/types-of-paintings.md

 # Types of painting

+Two types of painting interest me here:

-## Black-lines
+## Paris style

 These paintings only have black lines.

-## Grid

-These paintings have very thin frame-to-frame lines that are spaced evenly over the canvas.

 ## New York style

-These paintings have colored lines.
-And no planes.
+These paintings have colored lines and no planes.

-## Compositie-elementen